-The Department of Recreation, Parks and Cultural Activities offers a variety of programs and activities for Alexandrians ages 55 and over .
-For additional information, or to be placed on our mailing list, please call Senior Programs at 703.746.5575.
+The Department of Recreation, Parks and Cultural Activities offers a variety of programs and activities for Alexandrians ages 55 and over.
+For additional information, or to be placed on our mailing list, please call the Power-Plus Program Office at 703.746.5575.

-Click here to download the new Power-Plus Brochure!
-See all of the recreation programs provided for ages 55 and up, including: clubs, classes, trips, sports, and other opportunities available.
+Click here to download the Power-Plus Brochure!
+See all of the recreation programs provided for ages 55 and up, including: classes, clubs, sports, and other opportunities available.

 Power-Plus classes are scheduled through the Recreation Classes & Camps Office.
 Click here for registration information.
-Please call the Recreation Classes & Camps Office at 703.746.5414 for assistance.
+Please call the Recreation Classes & Camps Office at 703.746.5414 for additional information.

 Click here to view a full list of current class sessions, schedules and locations.

-Are you a senior looking to improve your muscular and cardiovascular strength and endurance?
-Would you like to eliminate joint aches and pains, improve balance and flexibility, and minimize your chances of falling?
-If so, come meet Candice Kaup, who has a Master Degree in Exercise, Fitness, and Health Promotion for this special class for senior citizens.
-This is the first time she will be featuring this class at Chinquapin, and you don’t want to miss it!
-Candice can help achieve your fitness goals without jumping, running, or swimming.
-Candice can also address other physical-related problems you may be experiencing and help you develop ways to manage them.
-Feel free to email email@example.com if you have any questions.
+Are you looking to improve your muscular, cardiovascular strength and endurance without jumping, running, or swimming?
+Eliminate joint aches and pains, improve balance and flexibility, and minimize your chances of falling.
+Candice Kaup, who has a Masters Degree in Exercise, Fitness, and Health Promotion, can address other physical-related problems.
+Email firstname.lastname@example.org or call 703.863.1898 if you have any questions.
 No previous exercise experience required.
 Instructor Candice Kaup, M.S.

 Candice's Land Exercise for Seniors

 You are never too old to improve your posture and balance, strengthen your muscles, learn how to minimize or eliminate aches and pains, and increase your flexibility.
 There are many exercises that can be done while seated in a chair, leaning against a wall, or lying in your bed.
-Sign up and learn what they are and how YOU can do them.
-Don’t worry…you won’t have to get up and down off the floor.
-And, we will have chairs and other equipment available to use.
-Candice will also offer guidance and tips for folks who have arthritis, have undergone some type of surgery, or suffer from other musculoskeletal problems.
-If you have questions, email Candice Kaup directly at firstname.lastname@example.org.
-See you in class!
+There's no need to get up and down off the floor.
+Candice will also offer guidance and tips for those with arthritis, have undergone surgery, or suffer from other musculoskeletal problems.
+If you have questions, email Candice Kaup at email@example.com.
+Instructor Candice Kaup, M.S.

 Functional Fitness For Older Adults

 Ages 50 & up.
-The goal of any older adults is to remain independent and functional as long as possible.
-This class will help each individual improve their independence and meet their functional goals.
-The exercises performed in this class will help improve upper- and lower-body strength, balance, flexibility, and coordination.
-By providing safe and effective physical activity, our trainers will help improve your physical health, enhance psychological well-being, and reap other benefits of physical activity.
+Improve your independence and meet your functional goals.
+Exercises performed in this class will help you improve upper- and lower-body strength, balance, flexibility, and coordination.
+Safe and effective physical activity improves your physical health and enhances psychological wellbeing.
 Instructor Fitness For Older Adults, LLC.

 Today's Technology for Boomers & Beginners

-Confused about all the technology that society is using?
-Want to stay connected to your kids' or grandkids' everyday life utilizing today's technology?
-Want to explore the world and not leave your house?
-This informative, eight-week course will delve into cell / smart phones, social media (Facebook, etc.), computers, computer maintenance tips and sites to help save money.
-We also will discover interesting Websites / apps to make your life easier and which will allow you to interact with people who have like interests.
-Other topics we will cover include GPS and mapping technology, Apple products tips & great weather & travel websites, Skype / Webcam technology and the latest from Microsoft and Google and much more!
+Confused about all the technology options?
+Delve into cell / smart phones, social media (Facebook, etc.), computers and gaming systems to keep you active.
+Discover interesting websites to make your life easier and save you money.
+Other topics include GPS and mapping technology, great travel and digital coupon websites, Skype / Webcam technology, the latest from Microsoft, Google and much more!
 Instructor Andy Livingston.

 BACK TO TOP

-Power-Plus Clubs are ongoing throughout the year, and are free unless otherwise noted.
+Power-Plus Clubs are ongoing, and are free unless otherwise noted.
 City Residents only.
 For more information and to confirm activity, contact the Recreation Center where the club is located.
-Recreation Center ID cards are required and are provided free with proper proof of City residency.
+Recreation Center ID cards are required (provided free with proper proof of City residency).

 Neighborhood Recreation Centers: